Don Chipp: Early life

 Don Chipp was born in Melbourne and educated at Northcote Primary School, Northcote High School and the University of Melbourne, where he graduated in commerce.

 After playing Australian rules football for Heidelberg, he played briefly in the Victorian Football League with the Fitzroy Football Club (playing three games in 1947, for one goal).
 He also played for Prahran in the VFA and was a member of their 1951 premiership side.

-A champion sprinter, he was narrowly defeated in the 1953 Stawell Gift foot race.
+A champion sprinter who won the 1952 Hastings Gift, the 1952 Maribyrnong Gift and the Seymour Gift in March 1953.
+Chipp was narrowly defeated in heat 22 of the 1953 Stawell Gift foot race.

 After serving in the Royal Australian Air Force in World War II, Chipp worked as registrar of the Commonwealth Institute of Accountants from 1950 to 1955.
 In 1955, he was appointed chief executive officer of the Olympic Civic Committee which was involved in organising the 1956 Summer Olympics in Melbourne.
 Later, he worked as manager of the Victorian Promotion Committee, and he also ran his own management consultancy.
 From 1958 to 1961, he was a member of the Kew City Council.